How Many Years Does A Treadmill Last? (Answered)

 By Simon Gould

-Treadmills are great for getting exercise especially if you have one at home.
-You don't have to go anywhere to run but can do it while watching your favorite TV shows.
+Treadmills can last between 7 and 12 years.
+With 10 years being average.
+There are ways to make sure you get a long lasting treadmill and I've gone through them here.
 The thing is treadmills are expensive and you want yours to last as long as possible.
-We're talking years and many miles so here I go through how to pick the best for you, make that treadmill last and how long they can last.
+We're talking years and many miles, so here I go through how to pick the best for you and maintain it.

 Picking the right treadmill